Your Guide to Treating Neck Pain Facet Joints

 A sudden injury like whiplash can cause long-term neck pain and limit your range of motion.
 If you’re still struggling with discomfort long after the incident, damaged facet joints could be the cause.
 This procedure is an excellent option for this type of chronic pain.
 By heating the specific nerves sending pain signals, it stops them from reaching your brain.
 This reduces pain and makes it easier to move your neck, helping you regain lost function.

-Chronic Neck Pain from Arthritis
+Managing Chronic Neck Pain from Arthritis

 Arthritis can wear down the cartilage in your cervical facet joints, leading to inflammation and chronic pain.
 When other treatments haven’t provided enough relief, it can feel frustrating.
 This procedure offers another path forward.
 It’s a minimally invasive treatment for ongoing joint pain from arthritis.
 By deactivating the nerves sending pain signals, this procedure helps manage the persistent ache, giving you a much-needed break from chronic pain.

-Pain Radiating to Your Arms and Shoulders
+Stopping Pain That Radiates to Your Arms and Shoulders

 Sometimes, pain in your shoulders or arms actually starts in your neck.
 Irritated facet joints can send pain signals along nerve pathways, causing discomfort to spread into your upper back and arms—a phenomenon known as referred pain.
 Cervical facet radiofrequency neurotomy is very effective for this.
 By treating the source of the problem in the neck, the procedure can quiet the nerves causing the radiating pain, bringing relief to your neck, head, shoulders, and arms.